Nanomechanical damping via electron-assisted relaxation of two-level systems: Experimental results

 We observe a logarithmic dependence of the frequency shift $\delta\omega_0/\omega_0=C\ln(T/T_0)$ [with respect to an arbitrary reference $\omega_0$, see Fig. \ref{Fig2}b)] below 1 K, which we interpret as evidence for TLS-driven behavior \cite{phillips_tunneling_1972}, in particular since $C=2.1\times 10^{-5}$ agrees with commonly reported values for similar structures \cite{zolfagharkhani_quantum_2005,hoehne_damping_2010,venkatesan_dissipation_2010}.
-This behaviour arises from the resonant interaction of applied phonons through magnetomotive driving and TLSs \cite{phillips_tunneling_1972}.
+This behaviour arises from the resonant interaction of applied phonons through magnetomotive driving and TLSs \cite{phillips_tunneling_1972} (while the relaxational interaction, which we address further in this work to interpret the damping measurements, yields a $T^6$ dependence at low temperature \cite{fefferman_elastic_2010}, which is negligible compared to the resonant contribution to the frequency shift).
 The frequency shift above 1 K follows a $T^3$ law which we attribute to thermal expansion mismatch between the two layers \cite{collin_metallic_2010}.
 Meanwhile, the measured damping rate represented in Fig. \ref{Fig3} is divided into two regimes in temperature: above 1-2 K it essentially reaches a nearly constant plateau around $1.2$ kHz.
 Below 600 mK at low magnetic field (metallic layer in the superconducting state), it decreases linearly with temperature.
-Switching the metallic layer to the normal state with the magnetic field leads to a strikingly different dissipation rate [see Fig. \ref{Fig3}, blue dots] below $700-800$ mK, while it does not contribute further to the resonance frequency shift within our experimental accuracy (see Fig. \ref{Fig2}b).
-Those observations complement previous results \cite{lulla_evidence_2013} obtained with a low-stress goalpost-shaped silicon nanoresonator (see Fig. 3 inset), with very similar features.
-This suggests that the mechanism at stake in the normal state is independent of geometry or mechanical properties.
-Between roughly 150\,mK and 1 K the damping in the normal state shows a sublinear power law-like behavior and reaches a saturation threshold for lower temperatures, consistently with previous measurements in similar conditions \cite{Imboden_2009,zolfagharkhani_quantum_2005,venkatesan_dissipation_2010} where $T^\alpha,\alpha=0.3-0.7$ dependences were reported.
+Below typically 70 mK, the damping rate and frequency shift measurements were rendered complicated by both frequency noise (which is no longer negligible compared to the typical damping rate) and by the low signals measured as a result of a low ($<100$ mT) magnetic field application.
+This explains why the dispersion on the data and the error bars are significant at 30 mK.